SEO

 When in doubt, always include an alt tag on your images because they help visually impaired people engage with your site.
 As for SEO, it doesn’t hurt to throw in a few keywords as an added boost to your page relevance or to create more traffic opportunities through Google Images.

-Interested in discovering more ways to improve the search optimization of your site?
+Interested in discovering more ways to improve the search engine optimization of your site?
 Contact us for an SEO audit or learn more about our status as a Google Premier Partner before you reach out.

 You may also check out any of these helpful resources below written by our team: